Realising Rights existed to connect people who are typically marginalised and stigmatised in Namibia, to health services.

 Each of these groups were reached by activities that were based on the ‘Looking In Looking out” approach.
 This methodology guides individuals and groups through a process of personalisation and increased self-agency, leading to common voice and action so that participants feel, and are, part of the change that is needed.

-A key highlight of Realising Rights was the learning and exchange visit that took place between the sex worker and MSM groups in Namibia, SWEAT in South Africa, and the involvement of the SW and MSM group in Namibia in the We Are ONE campaign.
+A key highlight of Realising Rights was the learning and exchange visit that took place between the sex worker and MSM groups in Namibia, SWEAT in South Africa, and the involvement of the sex worker and MSM group in Namibia in the We Are ONE campaign.

 Realising Rights has: